zacharylandes/knit-wits/README.md

 # README

 Knit Wits is a Rails application that allows users to browse local Colorado handmade knits, add items to their cart, checkout, and view their orders.
 It also allows an administrator to view a variety of analytics about their users, items, and orders.
-It was built by Turing students [Max Stackhouse](https://github.com/Maxscores) Max Stackhouse, Katy Welyzcko, Zachary Landes.
+It was built by Turing students [Max Stackhouse](https://github.com/Maxscores) Max Stackhouse, [Katy Welyzcko](https://github.com/katyjane8),[Zachary Landes](https://github.com/zacharylandes) Zachary Landes.

 Below are the user stories that were used to guide our development